nicholasgonzalez1/Flight_Scheduling_Dashboard/README.md

         num = 70
     End If

+    'myGates is a collection of gates, where each gate contains a collection of flight objects assigned to that gate.
-    Dim myGates As New Collection
+    'myGates is currently empty because the algorithm has not started yet Dim myGates As New Collection
     Dim aGate As Gate
     Dim gateFound As Boolean

-    'myGates is a collection of gates, where each gate contains 'a collection of flight objects assigned to that gate.
-    'myGates is currently empty because the algorithm has not started yet

-    For i = 1 To myFlights.Count 'loops through all Flight objects in myFlights
+    'loops through all Flight objects in myFlights
+    For i = 1 To myFlights.Count

         'Purpose of this initial if statement:
         'If this is the first flight being evaluated, then there are no gates in myGates yet